HISTORY OF PINE ISLAND POST 136, FLORIDA

 In two hours we all met at the center of the island and between us all, we had just exactly 15 new membership forms filled out.

-We went to Past Department Commander's Kilgores house to tell him and his wife, Alice, how everyone wanted a new American Legion Post on Pine Island.
+We went to Past Department Commander Kilgore's house to tell him and his wife, Alice, how everyone wanted a new American Legion Post on Pine Island.

 He told us to leave as he was going to bed and leave very early in the morning for the convention and to present the new Department Commander, Ray Maddox, with the first application for a charter in 1980-1981.

 The Southwest Area Commander and the 13th District Commander and their staff were all present for the election of the charter officers.
 They then installed the officers in a very impressive manner.
-That first meeting we had 52 new members present.
+At that first meeting, we had 52 new members present.
 Three of them paid for life.

 From the first ceremony, they have been called upon to participate in many other various military and civil functions, from far too many memorial services for deceased veterans to Veterans Day, Flag Day, Memorial Day, Pearl Harbor Day, at the Pine Island Elks, Opening day for Little League, Pine Island Grade School ceremonies and many other events.